Why We Wrote This Guide

 A soundtrack is a collection of recordings used in an audiovisual production like a movie or television series.
 It can be compromised of songs from a movie or it could be the score of a production.

-Promotional copies are sent out to press and other selected individuals/organizations for promotional purposes prior to the public release date.
+Promotional copies of records are sent out to press and other selected individuals/organizations for promotional purposes prior to the public release date.
 Sometimes, these copies will differ from the commercially released version.

 Cast Recordings are audio recordings of live stage works created to capture the performance of a specific cast and rendition of the show.
 These releases have British origins dating back to the late 1920s.